Effective Preaching: Homily Preparation

 - 24 hour/7 days a week access to the password protected site

-- Access to the workshop or course site at least one week before and one week after the course
+- Access to the workshop or course site one week after the course ends

 Week 1: Crafting the Homily